 About Jasmine Foundation

-The Foundation seeks to fulfill this mission by inviting specialists and experts in various fields relevant to these aims to contribute their knowledge and by connecting with the actors who are directly involved in this critical transitional phase of building democracy in Tunisia, in order to engage in dialogue, achieve a deeper understanding of the issues at play, and contribute to the process of building a democratic society and regime in Tunisia.
+The Foundation seeks to fulfil this mission by inviting specialists and experts in various fields relevant to these aims to contribute their knowledge and by connecting with the actors who are directly involved in this critical transitional phase of building democracy in Tunisia, in order to engage in dialogue, achieve a deeper understanding of the issues at play, and contribute to the process of building a democratic society and regime in Tunisia.

-Our approach seeks to locate Tunisia in its geographical position at the civilizational crossroads between Arab, Muslim, Mediterranean and European civilizations.
+Our approach seeks to locate Tunisia in its geographical position at the civilizational crossroads between Arab, Muslim, Mediterranean and European civilisations.
 This position opens up many possibilities of intellectual and cultural dialogue and exchange between different civilizations.
 These possibilities are today, after the fall of Ben Ali, facilitated by the release of society from the grip of repression and its gradual recovery of its capacity for self-definition and action

 JFRC has significant expertise in organizing and mediating public dialogue and forums, research methodologies and field work, writing policy briefs, and helping local actors conduct outreach.
 JFRC staff, researchers, project coordinators, and assistants have the relevant skills and experience to implement projects successfully.
 Since its establishment, JFRC grew prolific networks of allies and collaborators in the private and public sectors, alongside civil society organizations and international institutions.